V3nonix/Nightmare-Match/README.md

+#Nightmare Match
-# SEI-Project1-MemoryMatch
+## SEI-Project1-MemoryMatch

+### Screenshots:
+file:/RM-images/Screenshot1.png

+### Technologies Used:
+This project utilizes JavaScript, HTML, and CSS.
+### Getting Started:

+  **INSTRUCTIONS:**

-    This is a memory match game.
-In the MVP version, the player will have a maximum number of guesses and a countdown timer.
-There will be twenty-four cards, six in four rows, with twelve matching pairs.
-These cards will start face-up, and will stay that way for three seconds, after which, they will be set face-down.
+  This is a memory match game, where the cards slightly resemble playing cards.
+The game includes twenty-four cards total divided into four rows of six cards.
+The goal of this game is to match the twelve matching pairs within the allotted time and without going over the maximum allowed guesses.
+Once the game is started by clicking the start button, the memorization phase will begin.
+All cards will be placed face-up and will stay that way for three seconds, after which, they will be set face-down.

-  When a card is clicked on, one of three things will happen.
-One: In the event that there are no other selected cards, the selected card will be shown face-up, setting it to active.
-In the event that a card is already active, the selected card will be compared to the active card and shown face-up for 2 seconds, resulting in one of the two other outcomes.
-Two: If the active and selected card match, both will be set face-up for the remainder of the game.
-Three: If they do not match, both cards will be set face down and the player will lose one of the maximum guesses.
-  The player will have two minutes and thirty seconds to match all cards.
-Upon the countdown's completion, if all cards have not been matched, the player will lose.
-If the player uses all of there maximum guesses and all cards have not been matched, the player will lose.
-Otherwise, the player wins.
-  Once a player wins, a button will appear, giving the player the option to reset the game, and play again.
+  After the memorization phase, comes the matching phase, where the player can click on any face-down card.
+Once such a card is clicked, it will be set face up, becoming the active card, and the player will have to select its match.
+If the player clicks on a card that does not match, both the active card and the newly selected card will remain face-up for 1.5 seconds before being set face-down.
+The player will be unable to choose other cards before the cards reset as a punishment for choosing incorrectly and the player will lose one of their remaining guesses.
+If the player chose correctly, both cards will remain face-up for the duration of the game.

+  Upon winning the game, the player will receive their score and a button allowing the player to play again will appear.
+The score is calculated as the amount of remaining time in seconds multiplied by the number of remaining guesses.
+Upon losing the game, the restart button will appear, but given the score is zero, it will not be displayed.

+  **OTHER INFORMATION:**

+  There is currently a deployed version of this game located at the following link.

+  *LINK:*